DrewNaylor/guinget/docs/How-to-use.md

 - Press `Ctrl+F` to automatically set focus to it
 - Use `Package list>Focus search box`

 After typing in what you want to search for, either press `Enter` or click the `Search` toolbar button.
 Once you've finished searching, you can press `Ctrl+F` again to set focus back to the package list if the search box is still focused.
 Please be aware that [using `Ctrl+A` to select all packages in the search results currently selects even non-filtered packages](https://github.com/DrewNaylor/guinget/issues/13).
+That's not a problem if you mark all the ones you've selected in the search as we only mark visible packages.

 You can use `Esc`/`Escape` and press `Enter` or, as described below, double-click the sidebar search term list's `All` entry at the top to get back to the full package list.